zeroluck/docs/sources/reference/oxAuth/oxauth-ldap-properties.md

 ## oxauth-ldap.properties

-These are the properties oxTrust uses to connect to LDAP
+These are the properties oxTrust uses to connect to Lightweight Directory Access Protocol (LDAP):

  * __bindDN__
+   Authenticate with this unique entry, and bind to the LDAP server.
+   Typically, a single entry consists of several pieces such as a common name `cn`, and a domain component `dc`.

  * __bindPassword__